cds-9-group-6/prescription-rag/README.md

 This repository contains files on running RAG (Retrieval-Augmented Generation).

-It contains files such as:

-- **Rag_with_groq.ipynb** for running the rag notebook using Groq api

-- **Rag_huggingface.ipynb** for running the rag notebook using Hugging face.

-- **test_metadata_filtering_example.py** to test the various metadata inputs for the retiever system.

-- **test_chromadb.py** to test the retiever on obtaining documents for a given collection.

-- **run_api.sh** to run the "🚀Starting Prescription RAG API Server".

-- **Dockerfile.ollama** Docker file to build the ollama image of the models of your choice, to be run as a container.

-- **Dockerfile.chroma_with_data_e5large** Docker file of the Chroma db image, to be run as a container

-It contains folders such as:

-  - **rag** which contains the Ragas_implementation folder
-  - **docker** Refernce folder containing full docker implementation of connecting ollama with chroma db and test_chromadb fast api app
-  - **api** A FastAPI-based REST API for the Agricultural Advisory RAG (Retrieval-Augmented Generation) system using Ollama.

 **Notebooks**
   - Rag_huggingface.ipynb → Run RAG using Hugging Face (no API key required)